MadhukaDias/Calendar_App/README.md

-# Calendar App - Group 03
+# Calendar Scheduler using Java

 A Java-based calendar application with graphical user interface.